The Feral Abstract Expressionist of Honey Island Swamp

 — Tom McNease, November 11, 1975

-McNease’s photographic images consistently “transcend the actual subject.”
-By 1975, when the photography market was in its infancy, McNease had built up an impressive body of work that secured exhibitions at pioneering galleries in Dallas, Santa Fe, Oregon City, and New York City — and that year his photographs were published in the Swiss magazine, Camera.
+McNease’s wrote that his photographic images consistently “transcend the actual subject.”
+By 1975, when the photography market was in its infancy, he had built up an impressive body of work and secured exhibitions at pioneering galleries in Dallas, Santa Fe, Oregon City, and New York City — and that year his photographs were published in the Swiss magazine, Camera.
+In 1977 he produced Illuminations, a limited edition portfolio of ten silver prints.

 In 1979 McNease built a cottage of virgin cypress with no nails.
 It was under a huge old oak tree in the swamp.
 He installed a glass roof so that as he lay down he could gaze to the skies both day and night.
-That year, the New Orleans Museum of Art purchased three of his abstract expressionist works — chemigrams — images created by manipulating chemicals on the surface of photographic paper.
-Other photographs were sold to the collections of the Exchange National Bank of Chicago, The Prestonwood Collection of Photographic Art (Dallas), and the Louisiana Arts and Science Centre (Baton Rouge).
+That year, the New Orleans Museum of Art purchased three of his abstract expressionist works — chemigrams — unique images created by manipulating chemicals on the surface of photographic paper.
+He also altered other abstract images by painting on his 4 x 5 negatives.
+His photographs were acquired by the collections of the Exchange National Bank of Chicago, The Prestonwood Collection of Photographic Art (Dallas), and the Louisiana Arts and Science Centre (Baton Rouge).

 True experimentation leads to no conclusion but the next step up the spiralling indeterminate ladder of creation.